Osamamomani1/city-explorer/README.md

 Name of feature: class6

-Estimate of time needed to complete: 5
+Estimate of time needed to complete: 3:00

 Start time: 2:30

 Finish time:7:00
-Actual time needed to complete: i didnt complet yet
+Actual time needed to complete: 5 h